The following are the basic traffic safety laws drivers must follow in Nevada.

 Child Passenger Safety

-Child restraints are required for children that are under the age of 6 and under 60 pounds; adult safety belts are not permissible, and the maximum fine for a first offense is $500.
+Child restraints are required for children that are under the age of six and under 60 pounds; adult seat belts are not permissible, and the maximum fine for a first offense is $500.

-Nevada does have a per se law for drugs and does conduct drug evaluation classification and drug recognition expert training programs for law enforcement.
+Nevada has a per se law for drugs and conducts drug evaluation classification and drug recognition expert training programs for law enforcement.

-A first-time offense penalty includes: an education course on the abuse of alcohol and controlled substances within a specified time frame, a jail sentence ranging from 2 days to 6 months or 48-96 hours of community service, and a fine ranging from $400-$1,000.
-A driver’s license will be revoked under the state’s Administrative Licensing Suspension law for 90 days for a first offense if the driver has a blood or breath alcohol concentration level of .08% or higher.
-If the concentration of blood alcohol is greater than 0.18 the person must attend a program of treatment for the abuse of alcohol or drugs.
-(The penalties are outlined in NRS 484C.400.)
-The state does have open container and repeat offender laws.
+A first-time offense penalty includes an education course on the abuse of alcohol and controlled substances to be completed within a specified time frame, a jail sentence ranging from two days to six months (48-96 hours) of community service, and a fine ranging from $400-$1,000.
+A driver’s license will be revoked under the state’s Administrative Licensing Suspension law for 90 days for a first offense if the driver has a blood or breath alcohol concentration (BAC) level of .08% or higher.
+If the BAC level is greater than 0.18%, the person must attend a program of treatment for the abuse of alcohol or drugs.
+These penalties are outlined in NRS 484C.400.
+The state has open container and repeat offender laws.
 There are no laws for vehicle and license sanctions and the use of ignition interlocks is at the discretion of the judge.

 Graduated Driver’s License

 Under Nevada’s Graduated Driver’s License law, a learner’s permit can be granted at age 15 and six months, with a minimum duration of six months.
 The intermediate license can be granted at age 16 with six months and 50 hours of supervised driving are required—ten of them at night.
 There can be no non-family member passengers under age 18 for the first six months during this stage.
 Drivers under 18 may not drive between the hours of 10 p.m. and 5 a.m. unless they are going to or from a scheduled event, such as work or a school event.

-Nevada does have a universal helmet law for motorcycle riders that was passed in 1972.
+Nevada has a universal helmet law for motorcycle riders that was passed in 1972.